yogsototh/Scratch/content/html/fr/blog/Yesod-tutorial-for-newbies.md

         [whamlet|<h1>#{theText}|]
 </code>

-Do not forget to remove the getEchoR function inside `Handler/Root.hs`.
+Do not forget to remove the getEchoR function inside `Handler/Home.hs`.

 We must declare this new file into`yosog.cabal`.
-Just after `Handler.Root`, add:
+Just after `Handler.Home`, add:

 <pre>
     Handler.Echo
 </pre>

 We must also declare this new Handler module inside `Application.hs`.
-Just after the "`import Handler.Root`", add:
+Just after the "`import Handler.Home`", add:

 <code class="haskell">
 import Handler.Echo